alien4cloud/alien4cloud.github.io/documentation/1.3.0/user_guide/catalog_artifact_repositories.md

   alien.nodes.Example:
     artifacts:
     - git_artifact:
-        file: demo-repository/artifacts/settings.properties
+        file: master:demo-repository/artifacts/settings.properties
         repository: aliengithub
         type: tosca.artifacts.File
 {% endhighlight %}

 ## Maven

-In maven, you need to use the following syntax to refer to your artifact file : `<maven-group-id>:<artifact-id>:<artifact-version>@war`.
+In maven, you need to use the following syntax to refer to your artifact file : `<maven-group-id>:<artifact-id>:<artifact-version>@<file-extension>`.

 If your maven artifact as no SNAPSHOT maven classifier, Alien 4 cloud will download your file the first time and only this time.
 Conversely, if your artifact as a SNAPSHOT classifier and has changed between two deployments, Alien will redownload your artifact.